azrael1206/AEGIS/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> This is the simulation branch of this repository, use it only for this purpose

 AEGIS is the implementation of an embedded GPU in SpinalHDL.
 As this project is still under heavy development use it with caution.